anjackson/anjackson.github.io/content/blog/2024-07-12-finding-formats-in-wikidata.md

 - Should I try to set something up that will find and flag 'broken' `File Format` records?
 - Are there other ways I can help?

-Fortunately, through the partnership with Yale University Libraries, I have a contact who knows WikiData very well.
-Hopefully, they'll be able to help me work out what to do next.